carpentries-incubator/pangenomics/_episodes/01-introduction.md

   </a>

 To understand these concepts better, we can visualize the pangenome as a matrix representing the presence (1) or absence (0) of orthologous gene families.
 The columns represent the gene families, while the rows represent the genomes added to the pangenome.
 In an open pangenome, the number of columns increases significantly as new genomes are added.
 Conversely, in a closed pangenome, the number of columns remains relatively unchanged as the number of genomes increases.
-This suggests that the species maintains a consistent set of orthologous gene families.
+This suggests that the species maintains a consistent set of gene families.
 Consequently, the size of the core genome in a closed pangenome closely matches that of a single complete genome of the species.
 In contrast, the core size of an open pangenome is relatively smaller compared to the size of an individual genome.

 In summary, the terms "open pangenome" and "closed pangenome" describe the dynamic nature of gene content in a species, with the former signifying an expanding gene family pool and the latter representing a more stable gene family repertoire.